 Part of Memoria’s appeal is its open-ended ambiguity; Weerasethakul never has and never will shove you down a certain narrative or thematic path.
 Instead, Memoria, like his other films, invites you to draw your own conclusions, never marking any of them out as right or wrong and never becoming a frustrating experience even in the face of this uncertainty.
 There is an enjoyable, satisfying challenge to Memoria, a film which plays out rather matter-of-factly for a large portion before delving into one of the bravest and most challenging conclusions of the year.
 What is clear is that there is plenty hidden below the surface of Memoria, a dense and detailed filmic enigma reflective of our own complex world, and beyond.

-In the US, the film premiered on December 26 at the IFC Center, where it will run till January 1, for an exclusive one-week-only limited engagement, before moving to other still unspecified cities in 2022.
-As explained by NEON, the film’s North American distributor, the film will be released in the US with a “deliberate and methodical approach, moving from city to city, […] playing in front of only one solitary audience at any given time.”
+In the US, the film premiered on December 26 at the IFC Center, where it ran for an exclusive one-week-only limited engagement, before moving to other cities in 2022.
+As explained by NEON, the film’s North American distributor, the film was released in the US with a “deliberate and methodical approach, moving from city to city, […] playing in front of only one solitary audience at any given time.”

 Don’t miss our monthly updates with film news and exclusive content!
 You’ll only hear from us once a month. #nospam